The New Age of Philanthropy: How Millennials and Gen Z are Transforming Charitable Giving

 The research indicates that these younger affluent individuals are far more likely to engage in charitable activities beyond monetary contributions.
 A staggering 91% of respondents reported making charitable contributions over the past year.
 However, the younger demographics showed a much stronger propensity for hands-on involvement.
 They are twice as likely to partake in fundraising efforts among their peers, mentor those involved in charity, and even take on leadership roles within nonprofit organizations.
 Dianne Chipps Bailey, a leading director at Bank of America Private Bank, asserts this generation sees themselves as “holistic social change agents,” empowered to enact significant societal improvements through active engagement and public dialogue rather than just financial support.

-While older generations often cite a sense of duty as a driving force behind their philanthropy, younger wealthy individuals are motivated by and peer influence.
+While older generations often cite a sense of duty as a driving force behind their philanthropy, younger wealthy individuals are motivated by personal and peer influence.
 The divergence in motivation suggests a broader cultural shift; where older donors focus on obligation, the younger generation seeks education and community connection.
 Such differences are shaped partly by life stages, as many young affluent individuals are still in the process of accumulating wealth.
 They tend to believe that their time and effort can amplify their financial contributions to create a more substantial impact.

 Furthermore, the causes that resonate with these younger philanthropists are distinctly different from those preferred by their older counterparts.
 Issues of social justice, climate change, and the empowerment of women and girls dominate their philanthropic interests.
 In contrast, older generations frequently lean toward supporting religious organizations, the arts, and military charities.
 The sociopolitical climate—amplified by events such as the pandemic and widespread social movements—has catalyzed a more profound sense of urgency among younger givers.
 Bailey describes this as a sustained movement rather than a fleeting trend, emphasizing the younger generation’s commitment to address systemic inequalities in a meaningful way.